 |How to analyze open interest data?|

 |Option chain analysis using StockEdge|

-Understanding Open Interest with respect to Volume
+Understanding Open Interest with Respect to Volume

-Open Interest is a statistic unique parameter while trading in futures and options market.
+Open Interest is a statistically unique parameter while trading in futures and options market.
 Open Interest is the total number of contracts which is presently in existence and is not offset by the closing of trades.
 Open Interest is different than volume.
 Volume is the number of contracts traded per day.

 If you are buying a future/option then you are opening a position and the person who sold you is also opening a position.
 The volume is increased by one and open interest would also increase by one.
 If you sold your future/option to someone else who did not have a position in the market then the volume will increase but the open interest strategy will not change as you have transferred it to someone else that did not have any position in the market earlier.

 Open Interest would have decreased if you had sold the position to someone who already had a position in the futures/options market.
-Since you are closing positions, open interest goes down where as the volume increases by one.
+Since you are closing positions, open interest goes down whereas the volume increases by one.

 How to analyze open interest data?

 Open Interest is important for both stock futures traders as well as option traders.
 Open Interest shows up where the traders are putting their money in.
 Therefore analyzing and creating open interest strategy is very important.
 Let’s analyse the open interest data with the help of a stock in the futures market.

 Due to the inherent time decay of premium of options, there are generally large numbers of option sellers in the market.
 For option sellers, the profit is max the premium value of the option sold, while loss possibility is unlimited.
 Hence these option sellers are generally very nimble-footed and agile to square off their positions in case of any adverse movement.